CarbonLDP/carbonldp-js-sdk/doc/README.md

 refresh( persistedDocument:Carbon.PersistedDocument.Class,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.PersistedDocument.Class, Carbon.HTTP.Response ]>
 ```

-Update the document with the data of the CarbonLDP server, if there is a newest version.
+Update the specified document with the data of the CarbonLDP server, if there is a newest version exists.

 *Parameters*